|Founders||Bhavish Agarwal, Ankit Bhati|

 Ola - Acquisitions and Merger

-Ola - IntrodcutionOla owned by ANI technologies Pvt.
-Ltd. Formarly known as OlaCabs, it was started in Dec 2010 by 2 IIT Bombay graduates.
-Ola serves as an efficient taxi aggregator [now they have got in to bike and cycles too] and bridge the gap between cab owners and commuters.
+Ola - IntrodcutionOla is owned by ANI technologies Pvt.
+Ltd. Formarly known as OlaCabs, Ola was started in Dec 2010 by 2 IIT [Bombay](https://startuptalky.com/mumbai-startups/) graduates.
+Ola serves as an efficient taxi aggregator (now they have got in to bike and cycles too) and bridge the gap between cab owners and commuters.
 Instead of buying and renting out their own cars, Ola partners with a number of taxi drivers and owners, add a touch of modern technology to the whole set up, where people could book cars at short notice through their app.
-In Spanish, Hola translates to ‘Hello’ hence the name Ola probably to indicate that their services are as easy and friendly as that, just like saying a ‘hello’.
 Ola is India’s homegrown ride-hailing app with about 60% market share in India with users across over 110 cities of India and 10 lakh driver-partners.
 Driven by a hyperlocal approach, Ola is committed to its mission of building mobility for a billion people.

-Ola - Founders[Bhavish](https://startuptalky.com/bhavish-aggarwal-ola-founder-chief-executive-officer-ola/) graduated from IIT Bombay with a B. Tech in Computer Science in the year 2008.
-Bhavish has worked for Microsoft research, Bangalore for two years right after college.
+Ola - FoundersBhavish graduated from IIT Bombay with a B. Tech in Computer Science in the year 2008.
+Bhavish Agarwal has worked for Microsoft research, Bangalore for two years right after college.
 There, he passed two years with filing 2 patents and 3 research publishing in international journals.
 While trying to chase his dream of entrepreneurship, he started an online company to sell short duration tours and holidays online before changing that into OlaCabs.
-Ankit Bhati heads the technical aspects of Olacabs, ensuring a quick, convenient and instinctive experience for our customers and partners.
+Bhavish is now the CEO of Ola.
+As of 2019, Bhavish Agarwal's personal net worth is estimated around $350 Million.
+Ankit Bhatia is the cofounder of Ola and heads the technical aspects of Olacabs, ensuring a quick, convenient and instinctive experience for the customers and partners.
 He joined IIT Bombay in 2004 for Btech in Mechanical Engg and MTech in CAD and Automation.
 By 2009 he had already worked on several freelance projects and startups like Wilcom, QED42 etc. and finally decided to give up his nomadic professional life for a start-up of his own.
 He joined the Olacabs journey in November 2010.

 For the first time, he saw the amount of potential that an extraordinary cab booking service could have, and hence, he changed his business from his earlier start-up to the one we today know as – OlaCabs.